- Sport-sedan handling

-The back-seat gains make up for those minor affronts.
-The 2016 QX50 is some 3.2 inches longer between the wheels; with reshaped front seatbacks that carve out more leg room for rear passengers, Infiniti says there's 3.9 inches more knee room in the back seat.
-Six-footers can now ride comfortably behind 6-footers.
+The back-seat gains make up for those minor quibbles.
+The QX50 is some 3.2 inches longer between the wheels than in its previous body style.
+Reshaped front seatbacks carve out more leg room for rear passengers, and Infiniti touts 3.9 inches more knee room in the back seat than in the pre-2016 QX50.
+Our colloquial measurements make it clearer: Six-footers can now ride comfortably behind 6-footers.

-What's better are a couple of details that make accessing the QX50's cargo space easier.
-There are 18.3 cubic feet of storage space behind the second row; folding it down is as easy as touching a button mounted in the cargo area on either side of the tailgate opening.
-When the seats are down, the QX50 has about 50 cubic feet of space, up 2.7 cubic feet—and when it's time to reset the seats for passengers, it's just another tap of those buttons or a pair of switches on the center console, to power-raise the seatbacks into their passenger seating mode.
+In back, the QX50 has 18.3 cubic feet of storage space behind the second row; folding it down is as easy as touching a button mounted in the cargo area on either side of the tailgate opening.
+When the rear seats are folded down, the QX50 has about 50 cubic feet of space, up 2.7 cubic feet—and when it's time to reset the seats for passengers, it's just another tap of those buttons or a pair of switches on the center console, to power-raise the seatbacks into their passenger seating mode.

 There are some oddities on the convenience front.
 The QX50 has an integrated coat hanger on some trim levels, built into the driver headrest—but it lacks a power tailgate, a standard feature on most rivals.
 There's no ventilation option for its front seats, either.

 It does come with standard leather trim, and choices of metallic or maple wood trim.
 There's no lack of soft-touch trim, and the QX50's cabin is quite nicely finished.
 The only thing that's missing, we think, is a little extra insulation from engine noise.

 2017 INFINITI QX50